ellismiranda/dealer-product/readme.md

 # Botkit Dealer-Product

-The goal for this is to transfer over the dealer product to Botkit, and make sure of its more open-ended capabilities.
+The goal for this is to transfer over the dealer product to Botkit, and make use of its more open-ended capabilities.

+This project makes use of the Botkit-Starter-Kit for Facebook found at [Botkit](https://github.com/howdyai/botkit).

 # Botkit Starter Kit for Facebook